-At 31 December 2014, the Group has the following open positions:
+At 31 December 2015, the Group has the following open positions:

 - (i) Interest rate swaps to manage its interest rate exposures.
-The interest rate swaps receive floating interest, pays fixed interest and mature between 2016 and 2021. - (ii) Foreign currency forward contracts which the Group entered into with a bank on behalf of an investee company.
-The Group will earn a fee through the spread in the foreign currency rate contracted with the bank and the investee company.
-There is no profit or loss exposure to the Group.
+The interest rate swaps receive floating interest, pays fixed interest and mature between 2016 and 2021. - (ii) Foreign currency forward contracts to manage its exchange rate exposures.
+The foreign currency forward contracts will expire in 2016.